-War is not some elemental, climactic force that can defy all control, but something which, being created and prosecuted by mankind, can therefore be eliminated by mankind.
+War is not some elemental, climactic force that can defy all control, but something which, being created and prosecuted by humankind, can therefore be eliminated by humankind.

 The Ministry Of Peace will begin the process of transforming the modern world’s first imperial power into the world’s leading peace power.
-The future of our nation depends on our success.
+The future of our society – and humanity – depends on our success.